wallbreaker01/Facial-Expression-Detection/README.md

-# 🎭 Facial Expression Detection API
+# 🎭 Facial Expression Detection

 A web-based facial expression recognition system built with Flask and deep learning that can detect and classify seven different emotions from uploaded images.